 - 3.10.1 Criminal exploitation of children is a form of harm that is a typical feature of county lines activity.
 Drug networks or gangs exploit children and young people to carry drugs and money from urban areas to suburban and rural areas.
 Exploitation can occur even if activity appears to be consensual. - 3.10.2 All staff will consider whether children are at risk of abuse or exploitation in situations outside their families.
-The academy will address indicators of child criminal exploitation with staff through training.
-Staff will follow the procedures outlined in this policy if concerns of criminal exploitation arise. - 3.10.3 The Designated Safeguarding Lead will complete Safeguarding Children Partnership Board's Exploitation Risk Assessment and Management Tool and refer to Social Care if there is a concern that a young person may be at risk of criminal exploitation. - 3.10.4 The school recognises that young people who go missing can be at increased risk of child criminal exploitation, modern slavery and/or trafficking and has procedures in place to ensure appropriate response to children and young people who go missing, particularly on repeat occasions (see 3.11)
+These are referred to as Extra-Familial Harms/Contextual Safeguarding and/or Risks Outside the Home. - 3.10.3 The schools will address indicators of child criminal exploitation with staff through training.
+Staff will follow the procedures outlined in this policy if concerns of criminal exploitation arise. - 3.10.4 The Designated Safeguarding Lead will complete Safeguarding Children Partnership Board's Contextual Risk Screening Tool | Cambridgeshire and Peterborough Safeguarding Partnership Board (safeguardingcambspeterborough.org.uk) and refer to Social Care if there is a concern that a young person may be at risk of criminal exploitation.

+3.10.5 The school recognises that young people who go missing can be at increased risk of child criminal exploitation, modern slavery and/or trafficking and has procedures in place to ensure appropriate response to children and young people who go missing, particularly on repeat occasions.